 Alessandro, filter coffee from Brazil

-Alessandro's coffees delight us every year.
-The co-founder of the APAS cooperative knows exactly what he is doing.
-This year, too, the harvest comes from his newest farm, Sitio Grotão.
-Like previous years, it is a natural with a hazelnut baseline, perfumed with ripe, berry notes and rounded off with a delicate acidity.
+Alessandro's coffees impress us anew every year.
+The co-founder of the APAS cooperative knows exactly what he's doing.
+This year, the harvest comes from his newest farm, Sitio Grotão.
+As in previous years, it's a Natural with a hazelnut baseline, perfumed with ripe, berry notes and rounded off with a delicate acidity.

-Roasted for: all common filter methods such as: hand filter, AeroPress, French Press and Cold Brew.
+Roasted for: all common filter methods such as: pour-over, AeroPress, French Press, and Cold Brew.

 Origin: Brazil, São Gonçalo do Sapucaí, Sitio Grotão